bih/nexmo-developer/_documentation/audit/guides/audit-events.md

 # Audit Events

 Audit Events are generated automatically by Nexmo as the user interacts with either the Nexmo API or the Nexmo Dashboard.
-Each Audit Event object has a type and assocaited metadata.
+Each Audit Event object has a type and associated metadata.

 ## Audit Event types